A-NZ-PEPPOL/A-NZ-accreditation-documents/New Zealand PEPPOL Authority/README.md

 ## Established Service Providers
 If your organisation is already operating on the PEPPOL network, we will engage with your domain’s local PEPPOL Authority to determine your eligibility for New Zealand accreditation.

-You will still need to complete some sections of the accreditation pack and complete New Zealand interoperability testing.
+You will still need to review and complete the Country Specfifc Requirements (and provide existing to the NZPA) and complete New Zealand interoperability testing.

 ## Australian accredited Service Providers
 PEPPOL Service Providers accredited by the Australian PEPPOL Authority are also eligible for mutual accreditation by the New Zealand PEPPOL Authority, and will only be required to sign the New Zealand Annex 1.